Rush To Market

 “We have a great manufacturer and have others lined up if we need them.
 It’s hard to forecast with retail, you must have back up plans,” he says.

 The company still sells direct to consumers on its website and isn’t dismissing brick and mortar.
-“We’re not just an operation.
+“We’re not just an e-commerce operation.
 We want to bring the brand to the streets, to be at cafés, and local neighborhood places too.”

 In January, the company will announce a new retailer in Southern California that will sell its products.
 In 2023, the company plans to pursue relationships with colleges in California to get products on campus.
 “We want to reach a younger audience,” he says.